woanware/LogViewer/help.md

 ### Highlight Colour

 The search match highlight colour can be modified via the list context menu (Search->Colour).
-Currently this is not persisted.
+The colour is persisted to the configuration file

 ## Filtering